Interactive Courses: Tips to Create E-Learning Courses

 1. Use Interactive Templates

 The use of the right template with numerous touch-points is important.
 It effectively allows learners to interact with the content without the need for specific programming.
-The concept of such templates comes from real-life activities such as exploration, story-telling, problem-solving, reflection, and the likes.
-Different activities can be designed spanning across different categories.
+The concept of such templates comes from real-life activities, such as exploration, story-telling, problem-solving, reflection, and so on.
+Different activities spanning across different categories can be designed.
 These include games, presentations, simulations, assessments, and more.
-The biggest advantage of using such templates is that it makes it easier design eLearning courses and bring learning to life.
+The biggest advantage of using such templates is that it makes it easier to design eLearning courses and bring learning to life.

 2. Use the Right Tools

 Creating interactive courses does not always require a hefty spend.
 Instructional designers can easily create interactive courses with the help of various authoring tools available on the Internet.
 The best authoring tools offer a flexible construct of engaging and dynamic learning.
 It must offer certain key elements like branding and design customization, powerful learner data analytics, and dynamic video capabilities.
 Also, the tools must be able to make a compatible course to meet the needs of different learners.
 SCORM compatibility is also a necessary addition to the LMS.